-- File a police report.
+- Speak to Police.
 In the state of West Virginia, drivers involved in a wreck resulting in more than $1,000 of property damage, injury, or death must immediately contact law enforcement.
 If the accident takes place within a city, local police can be called.
 If the crash occurs anywhere else, call the office of the county sheriff or the nearest police office.
+When you’re speaking with police, be as honest and detailed as possible.
 The police report can be presented to your insurance company to aid in determining liability.

 - Exchange Insurance Information with the Other Driver(s).
 You’ll want to get the insurance and contact information from the other drivers involved.
 Your insurance company will need this info.
 Keep the conversation simple and to the point.
 Do your best to not let your emotions get the best of you and do not attempt to talk about fault during this period.
 Anything you say can be held against you later if your claim goes to court.
 Remember to never apologize.